- About LES

 Bob is the President of Held Intellectual Property, LLC, and recently worked for TeleCommunication Systems, Inc. (TCS) in Annapolis, Maryland as the Vice President, Intellectual Asset Management, responsible for the strategic management and monetization of TCS’s IP portfolio.
 All assets of TCS were acquired in February 2016.
 Immediately prior to joining TCS, Bob worked for Northrop Grumman Corporation, Electronic Systems Sector from 2003-2011 as the Director of the Intellectual Property & Strategic Technology Agreements business unit; and from 1998-2003 he worked at the IP firm British Technology Group (BTG) International.

-Bob has been a Certified Licensing Professional (CLP) since 2008 and was named to the "IAM Strategy 300 - The World's Leading IP Strategists" in 2015, 2016, 2017, and 2018.
-Bob received his Bachelor of Science in Electrical Engineering degree from Villanova University and his MBA from Drexel University's LeBow College of Business.
+Bob has been a Certified Licensing Professional (CLP) since 2008 and was named to the “IAM Strategy 300 - The World’s Leading IP Strategists” each year since 2015.
+Bob received his Bachelor of Science in Electrical Engineering degree from Villanova University and his MBA from Drexel University’s LeBow College of Business.

-Rachel has been a member of LES since 2002.
+Rachel has been a member of LES since 2002 and has served as the Vice President Public Policy and Standards.
 She has been an active member of LES participating on the Public Policy Committee for the last several years.
 She currently serves as a Trustee at Large.

 Rachel is Senior Assistant General Counsel for Purdue Pharma L.P. in Stamford, Connecticut.
 She manages patent litigation, primarily Hatch-Waxman cases, and settlements of patent litigation.
 She also is involved with IP licensing.
 After law school, Rachel went directly in house to Purdue.
 At the beginning of her career, her work was focused on licensing agreements to support Purdue’s discovery research and other research groups, including licensing agreements with universities.